scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Dependencies
 ++++++++++++
-When an experiment is started Sacred uses python inspection to detect imported packages and determines their version-numbers.
+When an experiment is started Sacred uses Python inspection to detect imported packages and determines their version-numbers.
 This detection, will catch all dependencies that are imported from the main file before the experiment was started.
 This might miss certain nested imports, but further dependencies can easily be added manually